nodejs/node/doc/api/fs.md

 The relative path to a filename can be used.
 Remember, however, that this path will be relative to `process.cwd()`.

-Most fs functions let you omit the callback argument.
-If you do, a default callback is used that rethrows errors.
-To get a trace to the original call site, set the `NODE_DEBUG` environment variable:
+While it is not recommended, most fs functions allow the callback argument to be omitted, in which case a default callback is used that rethrows errors.
+To get a trace to the original call site, set the `NODE_DEBUG` environment
+variable:

+*Note*: Omitting the callback function on asynchronous fs functions is deprecated and may result in an error being thrown in the future.

 ```txt
 $ cat script.js